chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 **Partition table: MBR or GPT**

-Non-OpenPOWER systems of the POWER archictecture are usually this.
+Non-OpenPOWER systems of the POWER architecture are usually this.
 Virtual machines (qemu) are usually also this.
 These systems use variants of OpenFirmware (IEEE1275).